Sometimes you just need a little extra boost in the gym.

 If you’re worried about any of these side effects from drinking C4, consult your doctor or a qualified personal trainer before you drink it.

-That said, I personally have never experienced any of these with C4 pre workout except some very minor jitters.
+That said, I personally have never experienced any of these with C4 pre workout except for some very minor jitters.

 C4 Pre Workout Nutrition Facts